kevinfrei/ErgoBlue/README.md

 **Currently supported features**
 * Layers (up to 8 active at any point)
 * Layer shifting, Layer toggling, and layer switching
+* If you hit both shift keys, and the keys immediately below at the same time, you'll get a battery report typed out to the text console.
+I plan on adding more diagnostics (Layer stack info, anything else useful) as time goes on.

 **Features I plan on adding**
-* Key actions that are modifier sets + key presses
+* Key actions that are modifier sets + key presses (I think this exists already, but I haven't really looked at Wez's code in enough detail)
-* And 'output info' capability if you hit a particular set of keys

 I'm logging what I'm doing here, paragraph by paragraph.